riceissa/issarice.com/wiki/archiving-websites-on-unix-like-systems.md

 #aliases:
 ---

-*Note: this page was originally written for the wikiHow article "[How to Archive Websites on Unix Like Systems](http://www.wikihow.com/Archive-Websites-on-Unix-Like-Systems)".*
+*Note: this page was originally written for the wikiHow article "[How to Archive Websites on Unix Like Systems](http://www.wikihow.com/Archive-Websites-on-Unix-Like-Systems)".
+The writing of this page was sponsored by [Vipul Naik](http://vipulnaik.com).*

 Link rot (the phenomenon where old websites and pages disappear, making links useless) is a huge problem on the internet.^[See for instance "Archiving URLs" by gwern, [§ Link rot](http://www.gwern.net/Archiving%20URLs#link-rot).]
 For readers, it is disappointing when old websites no longer exist.